 The Makers of Adidas And Puma Are Brothers

-And soon his brother Rudolf returned and joined their small shoemaking business called Dassler Brothers Shoe Factory and worked hard to make it a success.
+Soon his brother Rudolf returned and joined their small shoemaking business called Dassler Brothers Shoe Factory and worked hard to make it a success.

 After a few years, they tasted success, and their business bolstered soon.
 Then the Dasslers were selling around 200,000 pairs of shoes every year.